-A medieval church at the heart of the Barbican, St Giles' without Cripplegate is a parish church with a long history and an active present, serving the local and wider Christian community whilst hosting a range of arts and cultural events.
+The church for the Barbican, Old Street and Moorgate, St Giles' without Cripplegate is a medieval parish church with a long history and an active present, serving the local and wider Christian community whilst hosting a range of arts and cultural events.

-Any donations to help maintain the ancient building for Christian worship whilst supporting the arts and the local community will be much appreciated.
+Any donations to help maintain the ancient building for Christian worship and to support our work throughout the community will be much appreciated.

 Find a fundraiser

 Create your account and activate your generosity.